KasparSnashall/NerualNetSailer/README.md

 ## Physics
 I found a pretty useful graph on the physics of sailing on the IOP website.
 Will have to try and replicate this in mathematical form.
 Or possibly a simple interpolation will do.
 No indication on the acceleration though so this will have to be thought about.
-FOrinstance a great way of gain speed used to be going for a reach before turning upwind especially in light conditions.
+For instance a great way of gain speed used to be going for a reach before turning upwind especially in light conditions.
+Might have to fully replicate force to see if the machine learns about pumping.

 https://physicstoday.scitation.org/doi/pdf/10.1063/1.2883908